 Sherbrooke Castle Hotel

 Sherbrooke Castle hotel looks fit for a princess.
 A baronial red sandstone building set in a beautiful garden landscape.
 The building dates back to the late 1800s and served as a radar training centre for the British during WWII.
-It’s located only about ten minutes from Glasgow city centre, making it an easily accessible choice for those wanting to spend a night in a castle hotel in Scotland.
+It’s located only about ten minutes from Glasgow city centre, making it an easily accessible choice for those wanting to spend a night in a Scottish castle hotel.

 Melville Castle Hotel

 Melville Castle Hotel is a historic property, with records dating back to 1155.
 The estate has known many historic figures including Mary Stuart and Sir David Rannie of the East India Trading Company, and Queen Victoria.
 The castle was turned into a hotel in 2003, but some of this building’s ancient history has remained.
 According to workers and some guests, the castle is haunted by a female spirit who has been seen by the windows and at the foot of the bedroom on the first floor.
 Without a doubt, Melville Castle is a historic property with a bit of mystery and intrigue.
-Plus, it’s only twenty minutes from Edinburgh, making it a popular choice for those wanting to stay in a castle hotel in Scotland.
+Plus, it’s only twenty minutes from Edinburgh, making it a popular choice for those looking at castle hotels in Scotland.

-Scotland is a beautiful country to visit, and a stay at a Scottish castle hotel promises to add a bit of magic to your travels.
+Scotland is a beautiful country to visit, and a stay at any of these castle hotels in Scotland promises to add a bit of magic to your travels.

 Travelling to Europe?
 Don’t Forget to Pack